attentionmech/tiny-transformer/README.md

 # tiny-transformer

-Implementation of a next character predicting language model using multi-head attention transformer.
+Implementation of a next character predicting language model using multi-head attention transformer (1-block only).
 The goal of this is to allow observation on what is the network's capability while training (inspired from nanoGPT train.py).

 ![demo](assets/demo.gif)